gairne/pyCAH/README.md

 -----

 1) Icons for official expansions 1-6, reject pack, box expansion, various holiday expansions and science expansion.
 This is a low priority as these expansions are readily for sale.
 Research into whether AU or CA versions have icons.
 2) Adding n / m numbers to cards, used by some of the PAX expansions.
 Note that the black-pick2 from pax east has the n / m text in a different place.
+This needs testing.
 3) Batch card creation support.
 4) Full reject card support - ladle icon, ink blot, author portraits.